University Catalog

 LARC 4325.
 URBAN SKETCHING.
 3 Hours.

 This course employs freehand, on-location sketching as a means for exploring and understanding the rich visual language of the urban environment.
 Lectures will introduce timeless urban design principles and field sketching techniques, which will be further developed through on-location sketching in the city.
 The course would be of interest to students of art, architecture, landscape architecture, planning, art and related fields.
 Some background in sketching through art or design coursework is recommended.
-Prerequisite: 3.0 or higher GPA and department consent.
+Prerequisite: "C" or better in UDES 2441, ARCH 1342, or approved equivalent.
+Students must have a minimum cumulative GPA of 2.8 and a minimum major course(s) GPA of 2.8.
+Department consent.

 LARC 4326.
 DESIGN AND HUMAN BEHAVIOR.
 3 Hours.

 This course is an introduction to a range of viewpoints, concepts and characteristics of human behavior which should be taken into consideration when designing the urban environment.
 Cultural, social and psychological factors will be considered.
 Various theories and methods of environmental assessment and design will be studied that are based on an understanding of mutually supportive relationships between human beings and their physical environment.
 Field study will be employed to exercise theories and techniques explored.
-Prerequisite: Department consent.
+Prerequisite: "C" or better in UDES 2441, ARCH 2551, or approved equivalent.
+Students must have a minimum cumulative GPA of 2.8 and a minimum major course(s) GPA of 2.8.
+Department consent.

 LARC 4327.
 REGIONALISM, CREATIVITY, AND DESIGN.
 3 Hours.